2i2c-org/team-compass/projects/managed-hubs/roles.md

 (roles:hub-administrator)=
 ## Hub Administrator

-The job of hub administrators is to support users and to perform common administrative operations on a hub that do not require intervention from a [Hub Engineer](roles:hub-engineer).
+Community members that support users and perform common administrative operations on a hub that do not require intervention from a [Hub Engineer](roles:hub-engineer).
 [Community Representatives](roles:community-representative) are the first Hub Administrators, and they may add new Hub Administrators via the JupyterHub interface.
 They are able to add users, start/stop servers, and generally have more control over operations on the hub.